WebizenAI/devdocs/WebizenTechStack/WebizenApps/Webizen3.0Apps/CoreApps/Socialweb/WebizenSocial.md

 8. Events & Activities: The ‘Events and Activities’ is essentially part of a temporal (timeline) explorer that has a few different types of interfaces, including geospatial & Date/Time, alongside calendar and timeline views.

 9. Search:  Search, is a complex App that will develop, and be discussed in more detail in separate documents.

+### DevNotes

+This social app; has an array of components, most of which are required for the work app.
+I think the work-app is the priority; and that, the design of the services that operate the work-app systems, should then also be tested to ensure they're able to be made to work in other applications - such as the social app.

+Due to the nature of how the [[SocialWeb]] factors function, sucha s the [[AgentDirectory]] and [[TimelineInterface]], [[Library]] there's an array of fairly significant changes that occur that impact design choices when it comes to how 'social media apps' are best made within the webizen environment, for webizen environment users.